 How Many Miles is 10,000 Steps?

 Ten thousand steps may sound like a lot, but just how many miles does this actually add up to?
 When you talk about thousands of anything, it can seem overwhelming.
 In reality, taking 10,000 steps is equal to walking approximately five miles, which sounds much more comfortable to achieve.
 A pedometer, such as a Fitbit, can help you keep track of your steps.
 You may be surprised at how easy it really is to integrate 10,000 steps into your day.
-Just a few brisk walks, about 30 minutes each, every day.
+Just a few brisk walks every day and you’ll hit 10,000 steps in no time at all.

 While the Center for Disease Control doesn’t recommend taking 10,000 steps specifically, one brisk 30-minute walk every day does meet the CDC’s recommendation of at least 150 minutes of moderate exercise per week.